top of page

 I have obtained my nursery license and I have rooted much of my fig stock.
 I anticipate varieties will go on sale in April 2026.
 I am considering pre-sale reservation on stock while they await maturity.
 When available, you'll see "Figs are Available in the Shop."
 If you have any questions, email me at c3voyage@gmail.com.

-Due to PERSONALIZED SHIPPING.
-It saves you money, let's you see your tree before buying, and optimizes shipping needs.
-Shipping costs often adds significant costs to any purchase.
-I use a shipping company and can get the most reasonable USPS/UPS rates whether you choose overnight rush, 2-day Air, or the least inexpensive Ground route.
+Often, shipping can raise a $75 tree to a whopping $100 tree due to shipping costs.
+When this happens, your tree is actually $100.
+You're forking it out.
+This is why I offer free shipping with inexpensive, tailored upgraded shipping options.
+I am doing my best to save you EVERY penny.
+Trees are an asset.
+After cost, protection of your tree, can be a huge concern for many.
+How you ship can determine if your plant survives or not.
+Tailored shipping offers YOU full control.
+Lol.
+I sound like an infomercial.
+But, yes, my basic ground shipping is free!
+Whatever you choose, I believe I can reduce your overall cost for that $100 tree by a lot.
+I use a shipping company and can get the most reasonable USPS/UPS rates, should you upgrade, including overnight rush and 2-day Air.
 I only charge what the courier charges, and that is based on where I'm shipping to, weight of package, box dimensions, and how fast you want it.
 I do not add shipping supplies (boxes, tape, filling) or PayPal fees as part of shipping charges.
-Tailored shipping lets you choose how to protect your plant especially when there's extreme weather.
-Email me, c3voyage@gmail.com, and tell me what you want.
-Include what you'd like in the email.
-The "Cart" function works so an easy way is to screen-capture, take a phone photo, or simply type in choices in your email to me.
+Let's get you that tree safely and by the least expensive way possible.
+Email me, c3voyage@gmail.com, and tell me what product you want.
+The "Cart" function works so adding what you want to an email is as easy as a screen-capture/paste, copy-n-paste, or simply type in choices.
 I will respond to you promptly and answer any questions.
+I am very customer-oriented.
 If you want to see your specific tree(s), before buying, no problem.
 Once satisfied, I will email you an invoice that will include several options of payment including credit card and more.
 This has saved so much for my customers over the years and is wildly popular.
 Personal Choice.
 Who would've ever thought to include the customer?

 Why do some varieties have an actual fig picture and some don't?

 I only put pictures up of figs that I actually harvested, from my plants, here at my nursery.
 They are pics I took and feel certain are the actual variety it's supposed to be.
 I usually will have a review of it on my YouTube channel, https://www.youtube.com/@BrentsVegFig/videos.
 So, if you see a picture, I believe it's validated to be true to type to the best of my ability.
 If you see the generic fig icon, or the plant only, it almost always means that the tree has not produced fruit to evaluate (young).
 My original purchase of fig trees/cuttings was very selective using only trusted sellers, but as Reagan said, "one should trust, but verify."
 In the description of that variety, I will put something like "This is a very young tree that has not fruited."
 Please understand that it should be correct, but without fruit to make sure, I cannot guarantee it.
-Keep this in mind when you purchase figs. Also, lastly, some varieties listed as "Unknown" are actually KNOWN.
-It's just part of their name. :O) Google to research.
+Keep this in mind if you take a chance on an unvalidated tree I haven't fruited: First, I will tell you where I purchased my source stock.
+Eventually I will validate all my trees.
+If I find a tree I've sold is not the correct variety, I will reach out all those who took that chance that it was correct.
+I will make that right with a full refund and a comparable tree for free as well.
+Of note: If a variety has "Unknown" in the name, it's just part of the actual name.
+The variety is actually known. :O) Google to research.

 Do you sell fig cuttings?